ksprptr/task-manager/README.md

 pnpm run dev
 ```

-Check out the discord server to see how the bot works!
+Check out the discord server to see how the bot works.